SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: More Details and Evaluation Prompts for LLM-as-a-judge

 \section{More Details and Evaluation Prompts for LLM-as-a-judge}

-We use GPT-5 mini with minimal reasoning effort as the judge in our LLM evaluator, balancing strong alignment with human judgments and cost efficiency.
-The temperature is set to 0 to ensure maximal reproducibility.
-Human verification was conducted on 210 randomly selected samples for correctness and consistency respectively, yielding 98.57\% and 97.62\% agreement.
-As described in Sec.~\ref{sec:evaluator}, evaluation tasks are categorized into correctness and consistency, with prompts provided below.
-To further reduce costs, some cases are judged directly without invoking the LLM evaluator: outputs that are empty are marked as incorrect/inconsistent, and responses that exactly match the ground truth (in correctness) or the original model’s output (in consistency) are marked as correct/consistent.
+We use GPT-5 mini (\texttt{gpt-5-mini-2025-08-07}) with minimal reasoning effort and a fixed random seed (0) as the judge in our LLM evaluator, balancing strong alignment with human judgments and cost efficiency.
+During evaluation, we focus on \emph{correctness} and \emph{consistency}.
+For reliability, generality, and portability, we assess whether the edited model's responses correctly align with the ground truth.
+For locality, we assess whether the edited model remains consistent with the original model’s outputs.
+The evaluation prompts are provided below.
+To further reduce costs, some cases are judged directly without invoking the LLM evaluator: empty outputs are marked as incorrect/inconsistent, and responses that exactly match the ground truth (for correctness) or the original model’s output (for consistency) are marked as correct/consistent.

+Human verification was conducted on 210 randomly selected samples for correctness and consistency, respectively, yielding 98.57\% and 97.62\% agreement, indicating the robustness of the employed LLM-as-a-judge.